 The multifaceted roles of the practical and professional nurse are taught at Davenport University and include care provision, communication, management, and scope of practice.
 Theoretical foundations shape the curricula and guide the nursing education.
 The Davenport University Nursing Program is a dynamic system that provides for the educational growth and development of the nursing student.
 An adaptation of Fawcett’s metaparadigm is utilized and includes person, environment, health, and nursing.

-- Person - The concept of person refers to the individual or individuals as part of culture, family, community or aggregate groups who interact with the nurse in a therapeutic manner.
+- Person - The concept of a person refers to the individual or individuals as part of culture, family, community or aggregate groups who interact with the nurse in a therapeutic manner.

 - Environment -The environment is made up of the physical surroundings and the settings in which the person interacts with society as a whole.
 This integrates the totality of social, cultural, and religious foundations and influences.
-Individuals are affected by environment and, in turn, have the ability to effect the environment.
+Individuals are affected by the environment and, in turn, have the ability to effect the environment.

 - Health - The health continuum from birth to death includes physical, mental, cultural, and spiritual elements.
 Wellness describes the function of a person at his or her maximum potential.